faucetsdn/faucet/README.rst

 Working with Real Hardware
 --------------------------

+If you are a hardware vendor wanting to support FAUCET, you need to support all the matches in src/ryu_faucet/org/onfsdn/faucet/valve.py:valve_in_match().

 Faucet has been tested against the following switches:
 (Hint: look at src/ryu_faucet/org/onfsdn/faucet/dp.py to add your switch)